HumphreyBoaGart/dotfiles/README.md

 ### Optional Dependencies

 These are all specific to the hardware I'm using, and you may not need them.
-You'll have to modify the file if you want to ditch any of these.
+You'll have to modify the Waybar config if you want to ditch any of these.

 - iwd
 - pulseaudio, pavucontrol, pamixer